 Texas Monthly joined as presenting sponsor with the 2015 Awards.
 TEXSOM is proud to work with a dynamic, creative, and respected publication whose values and goals align with TEXSOM and the wine industry.
 This collaboration will amplify the reach of the competition’s results and promotional efforts.

-The 2016 Awards represented the breadth of the wine world with entries from 25 states and 25 countries totaling nearly 3,200 entries.
-The entries were blind-tasted and judges by 67 internationally renowned industry influencers from 10 countries.
+The 2017 Awards represented the breadth of the wine world with entries from 25 states and 25 countries totaling nearly 3,600 entries.
+The entries were blind-tasted and judged by 70 internationally renowned industry influencers from 10 countries.
 Suggested retail pricing of medal-winning entries ranged from $2.99 to $770.
 Vintages spanned 75 years with the oldest being 1941.
 The diversity of the Awards provides an array of choice for all beverage enthusiasts.
 The winners have been promoted across the United States and the world through events, features, and press exposure.
 This has led to increased awareness for Awards-winning wines that TEXSOM plans to expand in future years

 The TEXSOM International Wine Awards team looks forward to working with the entire wine industry to identify and champion wines of quality and distinction at all levels around the world.